griffithlab/CIVIC_SVI_Course/docs/index.md

 # About this Course {-}

 This course is part of a series of courses for the [Informatics Technology for Cancer Research (ITCR)](https://itcr.cancer.gov/) called the Informatics Technology for Cancer Research Education Resource.
-This material was created by the ITCR Training Network (ITN)  which is a collaborative effort of researchers around the United States to support cancer informatics and data science training through resources, technology, and events.
-This initiative is funded by the following grant:  [National Cancer Institute (NCI)](https://www.cancer.gov/)  UE5 CA254170.
-Our courses feature tools developed by ITCR Investigators and make it easier for principal investigators, scientists, and analysts to integrate cancer informatics into their workflows.
-Please see our website at [www.itcrtraining.org](www.itcrtraining.org) for more information.
+This material was created by the ITCR funded [CIViC resource(https://civicdb.org).
+This initiative is funded by the following grant:  [National Cancer Institute (NCI)](https://www.cancer.gov/) U24CA237719.